 Being on stage can be daunting—whether you’re a dancer, actor, or public speaker.
 Despite being mentally and emotionally prepared, our body’s physiological reactions can sometimes get the best of us.
-However, we can manage our body language to mitigate this.
+However, you can learn to manage your body language to mitigate this.

 Here are five effective steps to help you control your fear of public speaking and manage your body’s response to stage fright.